jasonjdominguez99/brainf_ck-interpreter/README.md

 # brainf_ck-interpreter
-A interpreter for running Brainf*ck code, made in C.
+An interpreter for running Brainf*ck code, made in C.